Are you pickled challenged? I was.

 Have your canner ready and half full of warm water, about 120 to 140 degrees F. Also have a kettle or other pot of hot water ready.

 Place your filled jars in the half-full canner.
 Now add hot water to 1 inch above the tops of the jars.
 Turn on your heat and warm water to 180 to 185 degrees.
-Use your thermometer and be sure this is maintained for 30 minutes.
-This is longer than the time indicated in the regular waterbath processing instructions.
+This is not quite boiling so don’t expect it to boil.

 When 30 minutes is done, turn off your heat and remove your jars to a counter to cool.
 Check the seals after the jars are completely cooled.
 I usually leave mine until the next day and check, label, and store them.